February 3, 2022 | 08 min read

 MSP payment to 163 Lakh farmers: Procurement of wheat and paddy will lead to over 2.37 Lakh Crore allocation to MSPs.

-Clearly, the government is mainly focussing on medium to longer-term measures rather than short term appeasement fixes to drive demand.
+Bizom Outlook: Clearly, the government is mainly focussing on medium to longer-term measures rather than short-term appeasement fixes to drive demand.
 This is definitely the harder path and needs to be applauded.
 Also, there is clearly the thought of bringing prosperity for the whole of India, connecting rural India strongly with the rest of the country, which is visible in the various allocations being done for rural India.

-We see this being a validation of strategy for FMCG companies like Dabur, Godrej Consumer, ITC, HUL, who are focused on building strong Direct Rural Consumption channels.
+We see this being a validation of strategy for FMCG companies like Dabur, Godrej Consumer, ITC, and HUL, which are focused on building strong Direct Rural Consumption channels.

 2. ENSURING EASY SUPPLY OF INPUT PRODUCTS

-Higher MSPs for steady supply: Increase in allocation for MSPs, leading to higher MSPs will help ensure strong Agri produce.
+Higher MSPs for steady supply: An increase in allocation for MSPs, leading to higher MSPs will help ensure strong Agri produce.
 However, it does have the effect of taking inflation further up, especially in the food processing industry, where it is a crucial input factor.

 Organic is good: Chemical-free Natural Farming will be promoted throughout the country.